Arcola, Louisiana

 Arcola is an unincorporated community in Tangipahoa Parish, Louisiana.

 Etymology

 Some local residents believe that during the New Orleans yellow fever epidemic in the year 1853 several Italian families settled in the area.
 It is speculated that these first settlers named the village after Arcole a small comune in the province of Verona, Italy.

 Prospect Hill

 In the mid 1800s Arcola was also named Prospect Hill.
 In the year 1851 the New Orleans, Jackson and Great Northern railway was constructed and passed through the community.
 Some have speculated that the railroad gave the name "Prospect Hill" to the area.
 A local resident attempted to use this as a defense to avoid paying back a promissory note.
-In the year 1855 the case of Joseph Lallande vs William G. Hope was brought before the Louisiana Supreme Court due to the fact that the defendant lived in Arcola but his promissory note was sent to "Prospect Hill".
+In the year 1855 the case of Joseph Lallande vs William G. Hope was brought before the Louisiana Supreme Court because the defendant lived in Arcola but his promissory note was sent to "Prospect Hill".